Born Yesterday (1950 film): Costumes

 In the stage production, Holliday's character Billie Dawn wore only five costumes, but in the film, costume designer Jean Louis designed thirteen elaborate creations.
-Cukor asked Louis to “characterize” the clothes, with obviously expensive and ornate clothes at the beginning, when Billie is dumb and self-centered.
+Cukor asked Louis to "characterize" the clothes, with obviously expensive and ornate clothes at the beginning, when Billie is ignorant and self-centered.
 However, as she acquires culture, her wardrobe becomes simpler and more elegant.